 Our professionals expend extraordinary effort to resolve workout situations without litigation or bankruptcy proceedings.
 Should that fail, we have a successful track record of proving frauds and recovering lender cash and collateral.

 Selected Case Studies/Notable Matters

-- Called in to a food processing company because the interim financial statements consistently could not be reconciled to the debtor’s borrowing base certificate.
+- Engaged by a food processing company because interim financial statements consistently could not be reconciled to the debtor’s borrowing base certificate.
 Reorganized the accounting and financial functions.
 Installed new revenue recognition procedures and controls.
 Determined that the variance was due to improperly treated inventory-in-transit and consignment sales.
 Recommended that the lender reduce its advance rate on receivables and extend no credit on inventory.
 Oversaw the installation of a perpetual inventory system, directed write-downs of obsolete and slow-moving inventories and streamlined the receivables collection process.
 Cash flow, inventory turns, receivables turns and liquidity all improved within 13 weeks.
 “Lender fatigue” subsided.
 The loan was moved out of special assets.
 No take out lender was needed.

-- Provided loan workout support to the secured lender.
+- Provided loan workout support to a secured lender.
 Undertook a liquidation analysis of the debtor and organized its assets for sale.
-Investigated the financial and business affairs of the debtor; a leading electronics assembly and distribution firm.
+Investigated the financial and business affairs of the debtor, a leading electronics assembly and distribution firm.
 Led and directed the computer forensics investigation that produced critical evidential material for a subsequent fraud, conspiracy and conversion trial where the lender prevailed.
 Identified and proved various species of fraud.
 Proved self-dealing.
 Showed that major vendors and customers were alter egos.
 Supported the Trustee’s accounts receivable collection lawsuits.
 Analyzed the work of the independent auditors and assembled the evidential material required to pursue a negligent misrepresentation claim.